PenguLoader/PenguLoader/API_DOCS.md

 A function that takes the name of the desired effect name and an optional object.<br>
 It returns a boolean indicating whether the effect was successfully applied or not.

-- `name` [required] These effect names above to be applied, in string.
+- `name` [required] These effect names above to be applied, in a string.

 - `options` [optional] Additional options for the effect, `acrylic`, `unified` and `blurbehind` could have tint color, but `mica` will ignore this options.